User Guide

 for an interview on the 28 Dec 2020, 2pm.
 Executing

-edit app 1 s/interview d/28-12-20 1400
+edit app 1 s/interview d/28-12-20 1400will update this application as follows:

 Viewing an application’s details in full: view app